sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/network-layer.md

 The bottom address of this network is 192.168.0.0, and because we have 255 possible addresses in the 8 unmasked bits, the top address of this network will be `192.168.0.255`, allowing us 256 possible addresses in this network definition.

-Note however that the bottom address of this range is reserved the `network address` 192.168.0.0 and the top address of this range is reserved as the `broadcast address` 192.168.0.255 which leaves us 254 usable host addresses in this network.
+Note however that the bottom address of this range is reserved as the `network address` 192.168.0.0 and the top address of this range is reserved as the `broadcast address` 192.168.0.255 which leaves us 254 usable host addresses in this network.

 The `broadcast address` is used by a host in the subnet to send a message which will be received by all hosts in the subnet regardless of their ip address.